-We are undertaking a wider programme of work around reviewing person specifications for jobs.
-This has involved redesigning specifications to make them less intimidating for local applicants by, for example, emphasising the requirement for certain kinds of experience rather than a Masters' degree for band 7 jobs that officially require one.
+We are proud of our work to widen access to individuals through direct employment or learning opportunities, as outlined below: undertaking a wider programme of work around reviewing person specifications for jobs.
+This has involved redesigning specifications to make them less intimidating for local applicants by, for example, emphasising the requirement for certain kinds of experience rather than a Masters degree for band 7 jobs that officially require one.
+Redesigning job specifications in this manner across all departments is an objective for this financial year.

 We also have initiatives in place to promote recruitment among particular underrepresented groups.
-For example, prior to the pandemic we were working with All Wales People First, an umbrella group of self-advocacy groups for people with learning disabilities, to identify vacancies for individuals with learning disabilities who may be excluded by the current electronic application process.
+For example, prior to the pandemic we were working with All Wales People First - an umbrella group of self-advocacy groups for people with learning disabilities - to identify vacancies for individuals with learning disabilities who may be excluded by the current electronic application process.
 This work has been interrupted by the pandemic, but we intend to re-start it.

-A further set of initiatives is being carried out with various external partners, including DWP (Jobcentre Plus) and Careers Wales, and aim to support NEETS and the unemployed through traineeship and engagement programmes.
-These provide work experience, combined with employability skills training and support to complete applications.
-If the individual has done well they are invited to join a "talent pool", which means they can be treated as an internal candidate and guaranteed an interview when applying for a post.
-We are also about to launch a Kickstart programme in collaboration with DWP, which will identify vacancies for individuals currently claiming jobseekers allowance or income support, many of whom are considered "harder to reach" and often lack the confidence to apply.
+A further set of initiatives are carried out with various external partners, including DWP (job centre plus) and Careers Wales, and aim to support NEETS and the unemployed through traineeship and engagement programmes.
+These provide work experience, which is combined with employability skills training and support to complete applications.
+If the individual has done well they are invited to join a "Talent Pool", which means they can be treated as an internal candidate and guaranteed an interview when applying for a post.
+We are also about to launch a Kickstart programme in collaboration with DWP, which will identify vacancies for individuals currently claiming job seekers allowance or income support, many of whom are considered "harder to reach" and often lack the confidence to apply.

-We also have various initiatives to improve Black, Asian and Minority Ethnic representation outside the medical workforce (where they are strongly represented).
+Finally we also have various initiatives to improve Black, Asian and Minority Ethnic representation outside the medical workforce (where they are strongly represented).
 We made particular efforts to recruit Black, Asian and Minority Ethnic candidates for the Apprentice Academy.
 A Black, Asian and Minority Ethnic community has been established within the organisation, which serves to advise the board.
-They are also analysing statistics around disciplinaries, grievances, absences, etc. We now have 67 identified champions across the organisation, and also a reverse mentoring scheme for the board, whereby each board member has been allocated a staff member from an underrepresented group as a mentor.
+They are also analysing statistics around disciplinaries, grievances, absences, etc. We now have 67 identified champions across the organisation, and also a reverse mentoring scheme for the board, whereby each board member has been allocated a staff member from an under-represented group as a mentor.

-Future workforce: A further notable set of initiatives falls under the heading "Future Workforce".
-These are part of a strategy which aims to secure the long-term future of the workforce by engaging with schools (both primary and secondary).
+Future workforce: A further notable set of initiatives falls under the heading of "Future Workforce".
+These are part of a strategy which aim to secure the long-term future of the workforce by engaging with schools (both primary and secondary).
 This has involved careers fairs, organising engagement activities with doctors and nurses, and creating opportunities for health-related experience as part of the Welsh Baccalaureate.